Open and effective competition when bidding

 - Accountability and Reporting

-The one we want to focus on is Paragraph 2 of the General Procurement Guidelines namely “Open and Effective Competition”.
-This means that everybody must have the same chance to respond to a request for a bid.
-These Guidelines are clear and it states inter alia that: “Departments need to apply effort and research to get the best possible outcome from the market by ensuring that:
+The one we want to focus on today is Paragraph 2 of the General Procurement Guidelines namely “Open and Effective Competition”.
+This means that everybody must have the same chance to respond to a request for quotation or bid.
+These Guidelines are clear, and it states inter alia that: “Departments need to apply effort and research to get the best possible outcome from the market by ensuring that:

-- potential suppliers have reasonable access to procurement opportunities and that available opportunities are notified in the Government Tender Bulletin;
+- potential suppliers have reasonable access to procurement opportunities and that available opportunities are notified at least in the Government Tender Bulletin;

-- where market circumstances limit competition, departments recognize that fact and make use of alternate procurement methods
+- where market circumstances limit competition departments recognize that fact and use procurement methods that take account; of it;

 - adequate and timely information is provided to suppliers to enable them to bid;